Baked Cheddar Hash Brown Casserole Recipe

-This cheddar hash brown casserole is a great side dish to take to a potluck or family dinner.
-Nobody has to know how quick it is!
+These cheesy potatoes make a great side dish to take to a potluck or family dinner.
+Nobody has to know how quick it is using frozen hashbrowns either!

 Not only is it a delicious and decadent recipe but super easy to make!
 A hash brown casserole is full of cheesy goodness.